 The best way to see them is to book a campsite at Elkmont Campground, just a 25-minute drive from downtown Gatlinburg.
 Reservations can be made up to 6 months in advance online at www.recreation.gov or by calling 1-877-444-6777.
 It’s impossible to predict the exact time that the fireflies will put on their show so you’ll just have to reserve a campsite at Elkmont around the first day of June and hope for the best!

 If the Elkmont campground is already fully booked or you don’t want to bother with camping, you can also attempt to purchase a parking pass for the event.
-There are only 225 parking passes available for each night and parking passes are awarded via a lottery system but you can choose two dates you would like to attend for an extra chance to win.
+Parking passes are awarded via a lottery system but you can choose two dates you would like to attend for an extra chance to win.

 8. Go Whitewater Rafting on the Pigeon River

 If you’re looking to get your adrenaline fix during your trip to Gatlinburg then how about a little whitewater rafting?
 In fact, rafting the nearby Pigeon River is considered one of the best things to do in the Smoky Mountains.
 Most rafting outfitters in town offer two different trips on the Pigeon River.

 The Upper Pigeon River is the more exciting (and more popular) of the two trips.
 Over the course of ~5.5 miles, you’ll raft through 60+ rapids, including twelve class III rapids and three heart-pounding class IV rapids.
 Kids generally need to be at least 8 years old and weigh over 70 lbs to raft this section of the Pigeon River.

 The Lower Pigeon River is a much more mellow 5.5-mile float.
 It is geared towards families with young children or anyone that prefers taking in the beautiful mountain scenery over navigating class IV rapids.